Dry Eye Treatment

 Even without knowing the term “dry eye” or “Dry Eye Syndrome“, if you suffer from it, then you are all too familiar with the soreness, discomfort, and constant misery that can come with dry eyes.

 Fortunately, our staff can bring relief and healing from Dry Eyes to patients from California.
-Dr. Jeffrey Brown at The Dry Eye Center at Jeffrey H. Brown Optometry can treat Dry Eye Syndrome, from mild to severe.
+Dr. Jeffrey Brown at The Dry Eye Center at Jeffrey H. Brown, OD can treat Dry Eye Syndrome, from mild to severe.
 Whether it’s an occasional irritant or a debilitating daily problem, we can help.

 Diagnostic Equipment And Tools